-Launched in October 2020, the Global Corporate Citizen Programme from Cayman Enterprise City (CEC) allows entrepreneurs and business owners to live a COVID-free normality and operate their global business on an island paradise in the Caribbean.
+Launched in October 2020, the Global Corporate Citizen Programme from Cayman Enterprise City (CEC) allows entrepreneurs and business owners to live and operate their global business on an island paradise in the Caribbean.

 Becoming part of the program allows you to work within Cayman, and this gives you access to more advantages and benefits including: